By: Author John Cunningham. Published: 2020/10/14 at 9:25 am

 This video will save you a whole bunch of money.
 Using a gas stabilizer will prevent gumming of your fuel system over the winter months.
-Come spring, it’s pull and mow.
-This video covers, mixing and adding a gas stabilizer to your small engine.
+Come spring, it’s pull and go.
+This video covers mixing and adding a gas stabilizer to your small engine.

-You’ll find useful resources on this page, tips, links to tools, parts, and supplies required to complete your repair.
-Use a gas stabilizer in the fuel system before winterizing your mower or where your gas isn’t used up in 30 days.
-Old gas goes stale and causes mower carburetor problems.
+You’ll find useful resources on this page, tips, and links to tools, parts, and supplies required to complete your repair.
+Use a gas stabilizer in the fuel system before winterizing your mower or when your gas isn’t used up in 30 days.
+Old gas goes stale and causes small engine carburetor problems.
 You can sidestep these common issues by using a gas stabilizer all year round.

 Tools & Parts

 To nail this procedure, you may need the following tools, parts, and supplies.